novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-95.md

 Surely he could have done the embedding of an MP3 player in a phone himself.

-‘He handed over the idea and took the smaller but realistic royalty profit.’
+‘He handed over the idea and took the smaller but more realistic royalty profit.’

 By now, it’s natural to be wary.